Asymptotics for non-degenerate multivariate $U$-statistics with estimated nuisance parameters under the null and local alternative hypotheses: Asymptotic distribution of the multivariate U -statistic

 \section{Asymptotic distribution of the multivariate \texorpdfstring{$U$}{U}-statistic}

-This section contains statements of the two main results.
+This section contains the statements of the two main results.
 The first one (Theorem~\ref{thm:1}) gives the asymptotic distribution of the multivariate $U$-statistic $\bb{U}_n(\hat{\bb{\theta}}_n)$ under the null hypothesis, for any combination of components of $\bb{\theta}_0$ that are either known or unknown.
-The second (Theorem~\ref{thm:2}) finds its asymptotic distribution under the alternative hypotheses $\mathcal{H}_{1,n}(\bb{\delta}_{\mathcal{K}})$ in the same framework.
+The second (Theorem~\ref{thm:2}) provides its asymptotic distribution under the sequence $\mathcal{H}_{1,n}(\bb{\delta}_{\mathcal{K}})$ of local alternatives in the same framework.

 In the following, for all $\bb{\theta}\in \Theta$ and $\bb{X}\sim F(\cdot \nvert \bb{\theta})$, let

 \begin{thm} Suppose that Assumptions~\ref{ass:1}--\ref{ass:4} hold.
 Then, under $\mathcal{H}_0$ and as $n \to \infty$,